Pemalang Regency: Diponegoro War

-According to the Dutch in 1820 Pemalang then ruled by a regent named Mas Tumenggung Suralaya.
-At this time Pemalang has been closely associated with the character Kanjeng Swargi or Kanjeng Pontang.
-A regent involved in the war Diponegoro.
-Swargi Kanjeng is also known as Gusti Sepuh, and during the war he managed to flee to the Netherlands Sigeseng or Kendaldoyong.
-Tomb of Gusti Sepuh can be identified as the tomb of Kanjeng Swargi or Reksodiningrat.
+According to the Dutch in 1820 Pemalang was then ruled by a regent named Mas Tumenggung Suralaya.
+At this time Pemalang was closely associated with the character Kanjeng Swargi or Kanjeng Pontang, a regent involved in the war Diponegoro.
+Swargi Kanjeng was also known as Gusti Sepuh, and during the war he managed to flee to the Netherlands Sigeseng or Kendaldoyong.
+The tomb of Gusti Sepuh can be identified as the tomb of Kanjeng Swargi or Reksodiningrat.
 In times of year reign between 1823 and 1825 i.e. during Reksadiningrat Regents.
 Note Netherlands said that the persistent assist the Dutch in the Diponegoro war in the North Coast area of Java just – regent regent Tegal, Kendal and rods without mentioning Regent Pemalang.

 Meanwhile, in another part of the book P.J.F.
 Louw, entitled De Java Oorlog van 1825 -1830 reported that Van den Resident Poet organize some good lineup of Tegal, Pemalang and Bradford to defend themselves from Diponegoro in September 1825 until the end of January 1826.
 Involvement in helping the Dutch Pemalang this can be attributed with the Dutch statement stating Duke Reksodiningrat only officially recorded as regent until 1825 Pemalang. deployment and probable events that occur after the Pemalang Reksodiningrat Duke joins forces which resulted in the Dutch Diponegoro stop Regent Reksodiningrat.

-In 1832 the Regent Pemalang Mbahurekso is Raden Tumenggung Sumo Negoro.
-At that time due to the success of abundant prosperity of agriculture in the area Pemalang.
-As is known Pemalang is the producer of rice, coffee, tobacco and peanuts.
+In 1832 the Regent Pemalang Mbahurekso was Raden Tumenggung Sumo Negoro.
+At that time due to the success of abundant prosperity of agriculture in the area of Pemalang.
+Pemalang is a producer of rice, coffee, tobacco and peanuts.
 In a report published at the beginning of the 20th century, stated that Pemalang a Karisidenan department and the District of Pekalongan.
 Pemalang section divided into two Pemalang and Randudongkal.
-And all district is divided into 5 districts.
+And the Regency was divided into 5 districts.
 So thus Pemalang a district name, district and Onder Karisidenan District of Pekalongan, Central Java Province.

 First of all district center located in the village of Oneng.
 Although there are no remnants of this district, but still found another clue.
 Instructions in the form of a hamlet named Oneng which can still be found today in the village of Bojongbata.
 While all district centers are both confirmed to be in Ketandan.
 The remains of the building can still be seen today is around Ketandan Clinic (Department of Health).
 The third district is the center of the current district (all district near Town Square Pemalang).
 The district is now also the rest of the buildings built by the Dutch colonial.
 Which subsequently went through several rehab and renovation of buildings up to forms joglo as typical building in Central Java.

 Dutch colonial period and beyond

-Thus all district has been established as an administrative entity after the Dutch colonial administration.
-In biokratif all district administration also continue to be addressed.
-From the colonial bureaucratic forms that smells feudalistic bureaucracy towards more in line with developments in the present.
+Thus all of the regency had been established as an administrative entity after the Dutch colonial administration.
+In bureaucracy, all district administration also continued to be addressed.
+From the colonial bureaucratic forms that smells feudalistic bureaucracy towards more in line with developments in the present time.